 “Why do we have to learn this?
 When am I ever going to need this in life?
 This is so B-O-R-I-N-G!”

-I really believe English Language Arts teachers need to have a firm understanding of why they are teaching grammar because – let’s face it – opposition will come.
+English Language Arts teachers need to have a firm understanding of why they are teaching grammar because – let’s face it – opposition will come.
 It’s natural for skeptics to question why we are teaching certain concepts, but when we don’t have an answer, things get, well….a little awkward.

-So what are some of the primary reasons grammar is not taught?
+What are some of the primary reasons grammar is not taught?

 - It’s boring.